-Have you ever walked into a supplement store and been overwhelmed with 50+ brightly colored tubs of different types protein powder?
-With fancy packaging, interesting names and a dozen milkshake-like flavors, choosing the best product is tough to say the least.
+Have you ever walked into a supplement store and been overwhelmed with 50+ brightly colored tubs of different types of protein powder?
+With fancy packaging, interesting names, and a dozen milkshake-like flavors, choosing the best product is tough, to say the least.

 If you’re not informed and educated on protein powders, and protein in general, heading straight for the supplement store is likely a bad idea.
 There are dozens of options to choose from, and many companies load up their formulas with amino spiking, sugar, fat, artificial sweeteners, and other cheap, ineffective ingredients to keep costs low and achieve a candy-like flavor.
 We’ll help narrow down the most effective choices that will help your muscles grow and recover.

-1.)
-Whole food based protein sources are the animal sources that you are likely most familiar with, and contain a full amino acid profile.
+Whole food based protein sources are the animal sources that you are likely most familiar with and contain a full amino acid profile.
 The best muscle building whole food sources are fish, chicken, lean beef, turkey, eggs, and dairy.
-These are awesome sources of muscle building protein, and should make up the majority of your protein intake.
+These are awesome sources of muscle building protein and should make up the majority of your protein intake.

 We do not recommend soy protein for males, as soy contains a high amount of estrogen compounds that may actually lower testosterone levels.

-3.)
-Vegetarian forms of protein including both supplements and whole foods.
-Vegetarian forms of protein are soy, brown rice, lentils, brown rice, tempeh, etc. A few of the popular supplement forms are pea, brown rice, soy, hemp seed and spirulina.
+Vegetarian forms of protein include both supplements and whole foods.
+A few of the popular supplement forms are soy, brown rice, pea, hemp seed, and spirulina.

-You may be asking – why even use a supplement if protein from whole food sources are the clearly superior form?
+You may be wondering why you should use a supplement if protein from whole foods is clearly the superior source?
 The simple answer is convenience.
-Supplementing makes it much easier to meet your daily protein quota, especially when traveling or living a busy lifestyle at home.
-It’s inconvenient or impossible for many people to consume 200 grams of protein per day solely from chicken, eggs, beef or fish when dealing with a busy, hectic schedule.
+Supplementing makes it much easier to meet your daily protein quota, especially when traveling or living a busy lifestyle.
+It’s inconvenient or impossible for many people to consume 200 grams of protein per day solely from chicken, eggs, beef, or fish when dealing with a busy, hectic schedule.

 With that being said, how do we figure out which protein is the best for building lean muscle mass?